-Chanda is a facilitator for the DOC Institute's New Visions Incubator, an artistic documentary-focused mentorship program for young filmmakers across Ontario.
+Chanda was a facilitator for the DOC Institute's New Visions Incubator, an artistic documentary-focused mentorship program for young filmmakers across Ontario.
 Bootcamps took place in Toronto, Belleville, and Sudbury.
 Participants are now busily at work developing their projects.

 Chanda is passionate about media for social change.
 Her first feature documentary, Living Downstream, won multiple awards and was broadcast on six continents.
 She is currently in post-production on her second feature, an observational documentary that will be released in 2017.